llvm/llvm-project/amd/device-libs/doc/OCML.md

   * `daz_opt` - subnormal values consumed and produced may be flushed to zero
   * `correctly_rounded_sqrt32` - float square root must be correctly rounded
   * `amd_opt` - use AMD device specific instructions
+  * `ISA_version` - an integer representation of the ISA version of the target device

 ### Versioning